AminMusah/AminMusah/README.md

 Software Developer
 ------------------

 I'm excited about creating things that have a home on the internet.
-I first got interested in software development in 2020 and since then, I've been fortunate enough to work at a start-up and do freelance web development projects.
+I first got interested in software development in 2020 and since then, I've been fortunate enough to work at a start-up and also work on freelance projects.
 I continuously push my boundaries by learning new technologies to obtain the best results.
 I make sure the project looks great and functions smoothly.

 * ✉️  You can contact me at [ameenmusah77@gmail.com](mailto:ameenmusah77@gmail.com)